IBM/universal-connectors/docs/readme.md

 [^3]: except GI SaaS 1.0.0, where no manual uploads by the customer are allowed.
 [^4]: See GCP MySQL [Create the SQL Instance and Configure Logging](https://github.com/IBM/universal-connectors/blob/main/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md#create-the-sql-instance-and-configure-logging) section as an example of configuring audit log types via the cloud SQL Instance.
 [^5.1]: See GCP Pub/Sub input plug-in [load-balancing configuration](https://github.com/IBM/universal-connectors/tree/main/input-plugin/logstash-input-google-pubsub#note-2) as an example of a pull method plug-in.
-[^5.2]: See JDBC input plug-in [load-balancing configuration](https://github.com/IBM/universal-connectors/blob/main/input-plugin/logstash-input-jdbc/README.md#jdbc-load-balancing-and-failover-configuration) as an example of a push method plug-in.
+[^5.2]: See JDBC input plug-in [load-balancing configuration](https://github.com/IBM/universal-connectors/blob/main/input-plugin/logstash-input-jdbc/README.md#jdbc-load-balancing-and-failover-configuration) as an example of a pull method plug-in.
-[^5.3]: See SQS input plug-in [load-balancing configuration](https://github.com/IBM/universal-connectors/blob/main/docs/general%20topics/aws.md#configuring-amazon-s3-auditing-via-sqs) as an example of a push method plug-in.
+[^5.3]: See SQS input plug-in [load-balancing configuration](https://github.com/IBM/universal-connectors/blob/main/docs/general%20topics/aws.md#configuring-amazon-s3-auditing-via-sqs) as an example of a pull method plug-in.
 [^5.4]: See Filebeat input plug-in [load-balancing configuration](https://www.elastic.co/guide/en/beats/filebeat/7.17/load-balancing.html) as an example of a push method plug-in.
 [^6]: Check [Available Plug-ins](https://github.com/IBM/universal-connectors/blob/main/docs/available_plugins.md) for the list of plug-ins that are pre-installed and do not require any manual uploads.
 [^7]: For some data sources, you can configure either real-time or historic audit logging  via the input plug-in's configuration file in its input scope (e.g., [JDBC Snowflake](https://github.com/IBM/universal-connectors/tree/main/filter-plugin/logstash-filter-snowflake-guardium#snowflake-guardium-logstash-filter-plug-in)).